VictorTirado/Development-Assigment/README.md

 - F2: Start from the beggining of the current level
 - F5: Save the current state
 - F6: Load the previous state
+- F8: Debug UI
 - F9: View all logic
 - F10: God Mode (you can fly)
 - B: Show the logic of the player and the parchment

 ## Innovation

+	- Change language

+        - All entities loaded in xml

-	- Flying enemy can use diagonals
+        - Enemies have diagonals

-        - Turn up and down the volume level
+        - Mouse changed

+        - 2 characters

 ## Authors